Why we support minimal packaging

 At It's All Good, we try and minimise the associated waste.
 Therefore we chose to commit to our philosophy and use only minimal packaging for our products.

-What we are very proud of is the packaging of our BreathLess tooth powder.
-Packed in a stainless steel salt shaker, you can refill again and again.
+We are very proud of the packaging of our BreathLess toothpowder.
+Packed in a stainless steel salt shaker, you can refill it again and again.